mrboran/mrboran/README.md

 ### Hi there 👋

+Thanks for stumbling on my profile. :sparkles:

+I am currently working on Reinforcement Learning (with bits of pieces of Immitation Learning and Cirruculum Learning) for interactive robots for my master's thesis at the [University of Groningen](https://www.rug.nl/masters/artificial-intelligence/).

+#### Experience

+I have experience in building machien learning pipelines and computer vision for about 3 years.
+Checkout [LinkedIn](https://www.linkedin.com/in/madhur-boran/) for more extensive overview.

 <!--
 **mrboran/mrboran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.